 \section{Discussion}

-The main contribution of this paper is the introduction of the mid-sphere axis transform of a closed surface in $\Rspace^3$, which is sensitive to ridge-like structures on the surface.
+The main contribution of this paper is the introduction of the mid-sphere axis transform of a smoothly embedded connected closed surface in $\Rspace^3$, which is sensitive to ridge-like structures on the surface.
 The definition is in terms of local and global topological aspects of the family of squared distance functions on the surface from a point.
-We also introduce the notion of a Faustian interchange, which offers a unified framework in which the medial and the mid-sphere axis transforms are particular cases.
+We also introduce the notion of a Faustian interchange, which offers a unified framework in which the medial and mid-sphere axis transforms are particular cases.
 This framework extends beyond three dimensions and leads to $d$ axis transforms for any smoothly embedded hypersurface in $\Rspace^d$.

-The presented algorithm is but a proof of the concept, and improved algorithms would be desirable.
+The presented algorithm serves as a proof of concept, and improved algorithms are desirable.
 One promising idea is the extension of the Voronoi heuristic to the mid-sphere axis.
 Note that the Voronoi tessellation is already used to compute the standard medial axis \cite{ABE09}, and, by analogy, the furthest-point Voronoi tessellation yields the circum-sphere axis.
-To extend this heuristic to the mid-sphere axis, we will have to collect and combine substructures from order-$k$ Voronoi tessellations for different orders $k$.
+To extend this heuristic to the mid-sphere axis, we will have to collect and combine substructures from various higher order Voronoi tessellations of the same set of points.